-Parents are invited to a meeting to ensure they know about school procedures and allocation of classes and any concerns they may want to express.

-- During the summer term parents are encouraged to complete an "all about me" booklet.
-It is used during the Autumn term to support transition and to inform planning. - The children are invited to two separate visits to their reception class.
-One of these visits is without parents. - Members of staff make visits to feeder settings.
+- Parents are invited to a meeting to ensure they know about school procedures and allocation of classes and any concerns they may want to express. - The children are invited to regular visits to their reception class.
+Parents are welcome to stay for some of these visitis. - Members of staff make visits to feeder settings.
 The number of visits will depend on the child's needs and how much information gathering is required in order to support the child's transition. - Children requiring extra support will have additional visits regardless of their setting.
 Often these children will have been identified as requiring additional support or are part of the Common Assessment Framework (CAF) process.